Bohamad95q8/AshBoost_NumHackhackathon/README.md

 ### Difficulties
 - Handling diverse skill representations in synthetic data.
 - Balancing graph clarity with the number of nodes and edges.
+- Giving new comers a chance to work and have experience will be hard.

 ### Limitations
 - Synthetic data lacks the complexity of real-world datasets.
 - Matching relies heavily on embeddings and may require real-world calibration.

 ---